Change your location

 Providing support to someone at the end of life can feel overwhelming, but your presence is often the greatest comfort you can offer.
 Practical things like helping to keep them clean, adjusting their position for comfort, and offering small sips of water can go a long way.

 Emotionally, listen if they want to talk, and try to remain calm even if they seem confused or agitated.
-It can also be meaningful to respect any final requests they may have, such as listening to music they love, arranging for a spiritual visit, or simply sitting quietly together.
+They may want you to play music they love, arrange for a spiritual visit, or simply sit quietly together.

 For more guidance, you can read our article on preparing for the death of a loved one.